-So whether it’s walking, cycling, bird watching, beachcombing, sailing, rock climbing, golfing, visiting historic houses and gardens, or just enjoying a ploughman’s lunch or cream tea, there is something for everyone to enjoy, visit Wealden Do Sussex website.
+So whether it’s walking, cycling, bird watching, beachcombing, sailing, rock climbing, golfing, visiting historic houses and gardens, or just enjoying a ploughman’s lunch or cream tea, there is something for everyone to enjoy, visit the Explore Wealden website.

-The latest Wealden Attractions Guide is available to view or download in its handy sized fold up leaflet, ideal for pockets and handbags.
+The latest Explore Wealden Attractions Guide is available in a handy sized fold up leaflet, ideal for pockets and handbags.
 View or download the latest guide on the Explore Wealden website, alternatively you can request a copy by contacting Tourism@wealden.gov.uk

 Events throughout the year

-For the latest events to see what’s check out the Wealden Do Sussex.
+For the latest events to see what’s coming up check out the Explore Wealden website.

-Also explore the various camping and caravanning options in sunny Sussex has to be one of the best ways to enjoy the breath-taking countryside and coastline which is on offer.
+Also explore the various camping and caravanning options in sunny Sussex, one of the best ways to enjoy the breath-taking countryside and coastline on offer.
 The counties of Sussex (East and West) benefit from a wide variety of excellent and unique locations all set in a richly varied landscape.
 You can visit and stay in Wealden by hiring your own caravan, shepherds hut or even a yurt or tipi or you can bring your own caravan and tent to pitch up in unspoilt countryside, spectacular downland or beside the sea.